CrawfordGriffith/MCLProjects-MCL65plus/README.md

 Next, I'm making the generic code more general by conditional compilation of systm specific deails

-Then I will be adding some of my on ideas
+Then I will be adding some of my own ideas